vanhoangkha/Networking-fundamentals/Day13_Life_of_a_Packet.md

-# 12. LIFE OF A PACKET
+# 12. LIFE OF A Gói tin

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ec16b9fd-4d90-4b73-b930-cd825ff13b00)

-EACH Network device's interfaces have a UNIQUE MAC Addresses.
+EACH Mạng device's interfaces have a UNIQUE MAC Addresses.

-In a TCP HEADER
+In a TCP Header

-SOURCE IP ADDRESS comes before DESTINATION IP ADDRESS
+SOURCE Địa chỉ IP comes before DESTINATION Địa chỉ IP

 while...

-in an ETHERNET HEADER
+in an Ethernet Header

-DESTINATION MAC ADDRESS comes before SOURCE MAC ADDRESS
+DESTINATION Địa chỉ MAC comes before SOURCE Địa chỉ MAC

 ---